-What is your vision for the future of the Fort Mason Campus which serves the Art Community with closes in drawing painting, ceramics, sculpture etc., and what is your vision for older adults students who are served by the superb facilities at Fort Mason?
+What is your vision for the future of the Fort Mason Campus which serves the Art Community with closes in drawing painting, ceramics, sculpture, etc., and what is your vision for older adult students who are served by the superb facilities at Fort Mason?

 How will they help in saving the senior classes at Fort Mason?

 Will the new leadership at CCSF realign/return its mission back to making our community college serve the wider community of San Francisco again, by restoring Older Adult Education and vocational training, and honoring the long art tradition at Fort Mason, by renewing the lease for at least the next 5 years?